Skip to main content

 For Low Maintenance

-Look for hardy species that don't require daily feeding or special water conditions.
+Look for hardy species that do not require daily feeding or special water conditions.
 Avoid sensitive fish like discus or German blue rams.